 We’ve only just started learning more about Lunar New Year, but we love how festive and celebratory a holiday it seems to be!
 It is a public holiday in countries including China, South Korea, Vietnam, Singapore, Taiwan, Malaysia, and Indonesia and of course is celebrated by families worldwide who have immigrated to other countries.
 Lunar New Year has been celebrated for centuries as a way to welcome the new year with traditions meant to bring good luck, prosperity, and happiness.

 In some countries, it is celebrated for about 15 days that include gifts, fireworks, and dragon dances.
-Some decorations used to help celebrate the festival include firecrackers and good luck knots, so that’s what we used as our inspiration for these candy-topped cupcakes!
+Some decorations used to help celebrate the festival include good luck knots, so that’s what we used as our inspiration for these candy-topped cupcakes!
 Whether you’ve celebrated Lunar New Year your whole life, or are looking to learn more about a global holiday, keep reading to see how you can make these candy-topped cupcakes!

 what you need:

 - Red shoestring licorice (or Pull ‘n’ Peel)

 - Red jelly beans

 If you’re making your cupcakes at home, bake them according to the recipe and allow to cool completely before topping with white frosting.

 We made three variations of the candy toppers.
 To make the firecrackers only topper, we cut a piece of red licorice just longer than the diameter of the cupcake and set it in place on a slight curve.
 Next we placed Nibs on either side of the licorice and then cut tiny little pieces of licorice to connect them to the center if there were any visible gaps.